 Pediatric rehabilitation services

-Your residency includes two months of pediatric rehabilitation services consisting of inpatient care, consult service and outpatient care.
-You learn to assess and manage children with developmental disabilities, cerebral palsy, muscular dystrophy, spina bifida, and acquired disorders such as trauma to the brain and spinal cord injuries.
+Your residency includes 2.5 months of pediatric rehabilitation services consisting of inpatient care, consult service and outpatient care.
+You learn to assess and manage children with developmental disabilities, cerebral palsy, muscular dystrophy, spina bifida, and acquired disorders such as brain trauma and spinal cord injuries.

-You also participate in special pediatric clinics, such as the pediatric pain clinic and spina bifida/cerebral palsy clinics, and community outreach programs for children.
+You also participate in special pediatric clinics, such as the pediatric pain clinic as well as the spina bifida and cerebral palsy clinics, and community outreach programs for children.

 Hospital inpatient consultation services